-IEEE Fellow, IEEE Consumer Electronics Society, IEEE Communications Society, IEEE Broadcast Technology Society, IEEE Social Implications of Technology Society, IEEE Computer Society, IEEE Magnetics Society
+IEEE Fellow, IEEE Consumer Electronics Society, IEEE Communications Society, IEEE Broadcast Technology Society, IEEE Society on Social Implications of Technology, IEEE Computer Society, IEEE Magnetics Society

 Q: What inspired you to become an engineer?
 Were you always interested in technology?
 If so, why?
 If not, when did you become interested and why?

 A: I was inspired by my reading as a young kid as well as TV.
 I was into mostly hard science fiction and I wanted to help create the technologies that I read about.
 I have been interested in being a scientist or engineer for as long as I can remember.
 My heroes were Albert Einstein, Thomas Edison, Nikola Tesla, Robert Heinlein, Isaac Asimov, Robert Silverberg and many others.
 I also loved the Star Trek series (all of them, and I watched the first series live).
 I read every book I could on scientists and engineers in grade school and in high school I had a lab in my basement where I did experiments, made and launched little rockets, did some research work and interacted with folks at two local universities, took all the math classes that my high school had available.
 I even wrote a paper on “Possible Precambrian Fossils in Sioux Quartzite” and presented it at the South Dakota Academy of Science.

 News & Events